mzazon/awesome-cloud-projects/azure/intelligent-document-processing-pipeline/intelligent-document-processing-pipeline.md

    echo "✅ Document processing function deployed with AI integration"
    ```

    The function implements asynchronous processing with proper error handling and connection management.
-It polls the AI Document Intelligence service for completion and stores comprehensive document analysis results in Cosmos DB with both extracted text and detailed AI analysis metadata.
+It uses the latest Azure AI Document Intelligence v4.0 API (2024-11-30) with the new endpoint format and polls the service for completion.
+The function stores comprehensive document analysis results in Cosmos DB with both extracted text and detailed AI analysis metadata.

 6. **Create Change Feed Function for Downstream Processing**: